 We're honored to feature new poetry by travis tate in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time travis took to chat with us about the poet’s journey.
 Check out the discussion below.